 For guidance on entering your photos in an evaluation, click on the 'Tips' icon below, and there read the documents 'Of Libraries and Galleries' and 'How to Submit Images to an RPC Evaluation'.

-We recommend that you read soon all the documents on the BD Tips page (they are all short and to the point).
+We recommend that you read soon all the documents on the Website Tips page (they are all short and to the point).